Skip to Content

 This Riviera Maya water park is not all-inclusive.
 There are several levels of pricing, so you can choose what you want to do:

-1) Basic Ticket Price includes tours in three underground rivers, access to the beach and several other attractions.
+• Xcaret Basic Ticket: Tour three underground rivers, access the beach and enjoy several other attractions.

-3) Xcaret Total Admission tops up the plus ticket with premium activities like a SeaTrek walk on the seabed or Snuba.
+• Xcaret Total Admission: Enhances the Plus ticket with premium activities like a SeaTrek walk on the seabed and Snuba adventures.

-For more information on Xcaret Park, check Xcaret’s website.
+For more info on Xcaret Park, check Xcaret’s website.

 3) Shop on 5th Avenue

-No, not the famous Fifth Avenue in NYC.
-We’re talking La Quinta (5th Avenue) in Playa del Carmen.
+No, we’re not referring to the famous Fifth Avenue in NYC.
+We’re talking about La Quinta (5th Avenue) in Playa del Carmen.

-The main street in Playa del Carmen, it runs for about three miles through the town.
+This is the main street in Playa del Carmen, and it runs for about three miles through the town.

 Along with restaurants and bars, you’ll also find dozens of shops selling wonderful Mexican souvenirs and gifts – everything from ceramic plates and jewelry to leather handbags and embroidered children’s clothes.